LaravelDaily/Filament-CRM-Course/course/3 - Creating Lead Resources.md

 ![](./images/leadSourceResource.png)

-It seems that it loads nicely and already has the data from our database.
+It loads nicely and already has the data from our database.
 Even the create form is working.
 But there's one thing we need to change:

 - There's no delete! - We need to have a delete button for our Lead Source, and it has to check if there are no Customers connected to it.